Mail services including the USPS and FedEx will continue delivering despite coronavirus

 Can coronavirus spread through mail?

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, spoke about the likelihood of the coronavirus b
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, spoke about the likelihood of the coronavirus being transmitted through